Updated February 2025

 Other students might be burned out from the pressures of high school life and the rigors of the college admissions process.
 A year-long break can reduce some of that stress before students return to a demanding academic setting.
 The pursuit of self-care is a very common reason for taking a gap year.

 Some students want to experiment with a career before committing to a major.
 This can help them to gain greater clarity on their goals.
-To return to our example from above: Malia Obama used her gap year to complete an internship in the film industry.

 Gap Year Travel